jeertmans/manim-slides/paper/paper.md

 We acknowledge the work of [@manim-presentation] that paved the initial structure of Manim Slides with the manim-presentation Python package.

-We also acknowledge Grant Sanderson for its termendous work on Manim, as well as well as the Manim Community contributors.
+We also acknowledge Grant Sanderson for his tremendous work on Manim, as well as the Manim Community contributors.

 Finally, we also acknowledge contributions from the GitHub contributors on the